Community Research Fellows Training

 The Community Research Fellows Training is a 15-week program, based on a Master of Public Health curriculum.
 CRFT is intended for community members who currently work in community health and/or have a desire to reduce health disparities in their area.
 The training program is now accepting applications for cohort five, set to begin May 2019.
-The cohort will meet weekly at Washington University School of Medicine in St. Louis and will host a certificate ceremony and reception upon course completion in August 2017.
+The cohort will meet weekly at Washington University School of Medicine in St. Louis and will host a certificate ceremony and reception upon course completion in August 2019.

 Community-based participatory research (CBPR) approaches are often used by universities to engage community stakeholders and address priority public health concerns.
 Engaging community members in the research process is often the missing link to improving the quality and outcomes of health promotion activities, disease prevention initiatives and research studies.
 CBPR is particularly useful for increasing community research capacity to address a broad array of public health concerns.
 Participating in comprehensive evidence-based public health research training can prepare community members for collaborative work with academic researchers and empower them as equal partners in the research process.

 Community fellows, click here for the Becker Medical Library Resource Guide.

 The purpose of this project is to promote the role of racial, ethnic and other underserved populations in the research enterprise by increasing the capacity for CBPR between researchers at Washington University in St. Louis, community-based organizations and community health workers serving the greater St. Louis metropolitan area to address health disparities.
 This project has three main research goals:

 - To enhance community knowledge and understanding of research and create a pool of trained community members who can serve on institutional review boards (IRB) and community research advisory boards.
 We will recruit a multidisciplinary faculty and cohort of community fellows to participate in a semesterlong comprehensive public health and research methods training course for community members adapted from a previous community fellows training program led by principal investigator Melody Goodman, PhD.